 - Key tools and capabilities to help industry, local authorities and policymakers.

-SSH phase 2 being funded by the Department for Business, Energy and Industrial Strategy and was delivered in partnership with Newcastle City Council, Greater Manchester Combined Authority and Bridgend County Borough Council.
+SSH phase 2 was funded by the Department for Business, Energy and Industrial Strategy and delivered in partnership with Newcastle City Council, Greater Manchester Combined Authority and Bridgend County Borough Council.

 - Consumer trials of smart energy services – a 100-home trial in our Living Lab investigating how consumers use heat and testing their interest in buying ‘heat as a service’.

 - Market transformation (new business models and market structures) – looking at new business models for energy services, the importance of interoperability and consumer protection, and the policy and regulatory context to enable this.

 - Local Area Energy Planning – taking the local energy system modelling work from SSH1 and developing targeted, specific projects that demonstrate the ideas in practice, including Smart Energy Plans in the three local areas.

 SSH2 trials confirmed that smart energy services enabled by digital controls can transform mainstream consumers’ experience and control of heating at home, and thus better enable them to adopt lower carbon solutions.